 SUMMARY

-HIV integrates semi-randomly into the genome of immune cells and thus proviruses that persist in patients under long-term, highly active suppressive therapy can be detected in various positions (inside and outside) and orientations (same, convergent and divergent) respective to genes, promoters and enhancers.
+HIV integrates semi-randomly into the genome of immune cells and thus proviruses that persist in patients under long-term, highly active suppressive therapy can be detected in various positions (inside and outside) and orientations (same, convergent and divergent) respective to genes, promoters, and enhancers.
 Thus, this integration landscape heterogeneity can influence HIV transcription activity thereby dictating proviral fate (active vs latent).
-However, the effect of the integration site (here refereed to as “integration code paradigm”) to proviral transcription activity has so far remained elusive.
+However, the effect of the integration site (here referred to as “integration code paradigm”) to proviral transcription activity has so far remained elusive.
 Here we integrate open-source, large-scale datasets including epigenetics, transcriptome, and 3D genome architecture to interrogate the chromatin states, transcription activity landscape, nuclear sub-compartments, and topological associated domains around HIV integration sites in CD4+ T cell-based models to decipher ‘codes’ in the human genome shaping proviral transcription.
 Our results provide evidence of the importance of HIV proviral placement on the human genome to its transcriptional activity.
 Specifically, we found a positive correlation of expression for proviruses for the intragenic (same and convergent orientation) and intergenic (same orientation) groups based on proximity to the nearest human gene promoter, and both intergenic and intragenic (convergent orientation) based on HIV-associated human gene transcriptional activity, and no apparent contribution of proximal enhancers based on linear and not 3D scale.
 Furthermore, a machine-learning logistic regression model of a 2-kb region around HIV integration sites reveals upstream chromatin accessibility and transcription activity and categorical nuclear sub-compartments as optimal features predicting HIV transcriptional outcomes (resulting in a predicted expression level sensitivity of 68.42% and a specificity of 59.10% for test data).
 Importantly, our studies provide clinical relevance as intact proviruses in patients (which can resume infection after therapy interruption) are enriched for intergenic positions more frequently positioned in an opposite orientation relative to host genes or located in either relative proximity to or increased distance to gene promoters and chromatin accessible regions.
 Our studies highlight the importance of specific chromatin states and genome architecture in the control of HIV transcription activity and proviral fate.
 Future interrogation of larger interrogation libraries in patient samples combined with deep learning will inform rational approaches to target the various genome-intact HIV groups.

 INTRODUCTION